GitMeep/Root-of-learning/README.md

 # Roots of Knowledge
 Backend for Tree of Learning.
-A web app for creating and sharing dependency trees, intended for teaching and tracking learning of topics in math and science.
+A web app for tracking learning and exploring new topics by relating topics in a big graph.
+Intended primarly for STEM topics, but might be usable for other things too.